 Important Information for Student Planning Overseas Opportunities

-In accordance with the new Undergraduate International Travel Policy all students traveling overseas through a Columbia led, Columbia facilitated and/or recognized program must submit a school sponsorship application 4-weeks prior to departure.
-Please note that you should begin your school sponsorship application once your international experience has been conﬁrmed but no later than April 12th.
+In accordance with the Undergraduate International Travel Policy all students traveling overseas through a Columbia led, Columbia facilitated and/or recognized program must submit a school sponsorship application 4-weeks prior to departure.
+Please note that you should begin your school sponsorship application once your international experience has been conﬁrmed but no later than April 11th.

 Once you have received conﬁrmation of your school sponsorship, log in to the Undergraduate Travel Web App to complete: